founders/pulse/README.md

 $ npm test
 ```

+### Windows User?

+Check out these [additional things](https://github.com/TooTallNate/node-gyp/#installation) you'll need to build bcrypt.

+Also, nodemon probably won't work for you.
+Just run `node server.js` to start the dev server.

 ## Deployment

 Deployment is automatic and happens whenever a push to the master branch does not break the build.